Photographs by Massimo Iannetti

 Installed in 1912, the original sculptures stood until 2009.
 They are copies of a Roman marble statue called ‘Jennings Dog’ which is today stored at the British Museum.
 They are recognisable for their short tail, since it was believed the same owner had cut it off.

-There are many local beliefs about the identity of these dogs, including the belief that they rescue canal users in difficulty.
-In 2011 the severely damaged and heavily vandalised sculptures were replaced by replicas as part of a larger refurbishment of Victoria Park in the run-up to the 2012 Olympics.
+There are many local beliefs about the identity of these dogs including that they rescue canal users in difficulty.
+In 2011, the severely damaged and heavily vandalised sculptures were replaced by replicas as part of a larger refurbishment of Victoria Park in the run-up to the 2012 Olympics.

 Hay sculptures